neondatabase/website/next/content/docs/guides/vercel.md

 1. Select the projects to which the integration will be added.
 You can select **All Projects** or a **Specific Project**.
 1. Review the permissions required by the integration, and click **Add Integration**.
 1. In the **Integrate Neon** dialog:
     1. Select the Vercel project that you want to add the integration to.
-If the Vercel project is already connected to a Neon project, continuing the integration replaces the existing configuration.
     1. Select a Neon project, a database, and role that Vercel will use to connect.
 The Neon Free Tier supports a single project per user.
 If you do not have a Neon project, you can create one.
 If desired, you can also create a new database and role for the integration.
 When you have finished making your selections, click **Continue**.
     1. Confirm the integration settings.
 By clicking **Confirm**, you are permitting the integration to perform the following actions:
         - Set the following environment variables for your Vercel production, development, and preview environments, as required: